carbonsrv/carbon/README.md

-# gold
+# carbon
-gold is a Webserver written in [Go](https://golang.org) that uses the [Lua Scripting Language](http://www.lua.org/) for dynamic content and as a HTML template language.
+carbon is a Webserver written in [Go](https://golang.org) that uses the [Lua Scripting Language](http://www.lua.org/) for dynamic content and as a HTML template language.

 # Usage

 ## Flags
 Note: Prefix all of these flags with "-".
-To get this list, just type `gold -h`.
+To get this list, just type `carbon -h`.

-    Usage of ./gold:
+    Usage of ./carbon:
       -cert="": Certificate File for HTTPS
       -config="": Parse Config File
       -gzip=false: Use GZIP